 WE ALL THANK the many boaters who anchor only in ways that preserve the resources we all love, while ensuring the safety of future users!

-What is Houseboat Staking (pin anchoring, stake anchoring, etc)?
+What is Pin Anchoring (houesboat stking, stake anchoring, etc)?

 Lake Powell has a unique shoreline.
 Sometimes a sandy beach is hard to find to park your houseboat.
 In these cases, some people have improvised - drilling holes into the sandstone itself, in order to place large pieces of rebar or stakes to tie their anchor line.